w3c/wai-curricula/content/designer/interaction-design.md

 Demonstrate standard keyboard interactions, for example the use of the tab, enter, escape, and arrow keys.
 Explain how keyboard support benefits other ways of interacting, including voice interaction and interaction using some assistive technologies.

 Present examples of specific non-standard shortcuts.
 Explain that providing custom keyboard interactions can support efficiency but can also disrupt the users' expectations.
-Designers need to document these custom interactions and make them consistent throughout the interface.
+Designers must document these custom interactions and make them consistent throughout the interface.
 Emphasize that defining the keyboard interactions is a designers' responsibility, whereas implementing such interactions is a responsibility shared with the developer.

 #### Learning Outcomes for Topic